 I studied literature and information at the University of Wisconsin—Madison.
 Now I'm a digital scholarship librarian in Raynor Memorial Libraries at Marquette University, where I'm part of the Digital Scholarship Lab.
 I do poetry, translation, digital humanities, public digital scholarship, and information literacy.

-My current research project is about information literacy and new media.
+My current creative research project in development is a digital collage project called AZTALAN about the city on the Crawfish River.
 My ongoing creative research project is a digital documentary poetry project called MOUNDS.
 The project also includes public digital scholarship at The Sundial and Edge Effects.
 It's about medieval studies and white settler colonialism.

-You can find me on Twitter at @maxgray20.
+You can find me on Twitter at @maxgray20.© 2022 Maxwell Gray